FokkeZB/nl.fokkezb.loading/README.md

 Shows the loading mask or updates the existing, if it's still the top window.
 If the second argument is a function, the mask is user-cancelable at which event this method would be called.

 ### update([message],[cancelable]])
 Updates the existing message and cancelable function.
+Not available in global-mode, where you'd simply call `show()` again.

 ### hide()
 Hides the loading mask.